-Analysis | Ron Johnson goes way out on a limb to absolve Trump supporters for the Capitol riot
+Analysis | Ron Johnson’s extreme effort to distance Trump supporters from the Capitol Riot

 Johnson’s argument revolved around the account of one man: J. Michael Waller.
 Waller wrote a piece last month that later ran in the Federalist in which he strongly suggested provocateurs were actually responsible for what happened.

 It’s worth noting that Waller is a senior analyst at the Center for Security Policy, which is a hard-line right-wing think tank founded by former Reagan administration official Frank Gaffney.
 If those names ring a bell, it’s because Gaffney and the Center for Security policy had been ostracized, even by mainstream Republicans, before finding new life with the rise of Trump.
-In 2009 Gaffney authored a piece saying then-President Barack Obama “would have to be considered America’s first Muslim president.”
+In 2009, Gaffney wrote a piece about then-President Barack Obama citing supposed "mounting evidence that the president not only identifies with Muslims, but actually may still be one himself.”

 This is the source of the information Johnson thought worth raising — quoting Waller at length — in a Senate hearing.